 - Best areas to stay in Copenhagen, Denmark

-Overall, Sentrum is the best area to stay in Oslo for first-timers because due to its central location.
-If you stay here, you will be located within easy access to the top attractions, as well as many restaurants, bars, and shops.
+Oslo City center is my favorite area to stay in Oslo due to its central location.
+It offers easy access to the top attractions, as well as many restaurants, bars, and shops.